TomConlin/Semantic_Exchange_Format/README.md

 to semantic web and resource description framework (RDF) constraints.

-Addional constrains limit the structure of each fragment to a directed graph with a single root (typicallt a tree
+Addional constrains limit the structure of each fragment to a directed graph with a single root (a tree)

 ## Practical considerations
    ...

-## Currently a phenopacket is:
+## Currently phenopacket implementation:

 A hierarchical record consisting of a container with a human readable label (title) and a unique identifier